ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 The **linearization points** can often be specified, but they may depend on the execution.
 Some linearization points are when locks are released.
 Most of the time when something locked or synchronized is accessed.

+> When the method shows effect (e.g., updates are gloabbly visible or visibale decisions are made).

 History $H$ is linearizable if it can be extended to a history $G$
 - appending zero or more responses to pending invocations that took effect
 - discarding zero or more pending invocations that did not take effect.